Timeline

 Location of Emacs configuration files on Windows

 On Windows, the .emacs file may be called _emacs for backward compatibility with DOS and FAT filesystems where filenames could not start with a dot.
-Some users prefer to continue using such a name because Explorer cannot create a file with a name starting with a dot, even though the filesystem and most other programs can handle it.
+Some users prefer to continue using such a name, because Explorer cannot create a file with a name starting with a dot, even though the filesystem and most other programs can handle it.
 In Emacs 22 and later, the init file may also be called .emacs.d/init.el.
-Many of the other files created by Lisp packages are now stored in the .emacs.d directory too, so this keeps all your Emacs-related files in one place.
+Many of the other files that are created by lisp packages are now stored in the .emacs.d directory too, so this keeps all your Emacs related files in one place.

 All the files mentioned above should go in your HOME directory.
 The HOME directory is determined by following the steps below: